DLSU-CCAPDEV/2021T2-G30/README.md

 # Safe Space
-A diary web application.
-Wi-Fi is required to run the web application.
+Safe Space is a diary web application that aims to provide users an avenue to store moments precious to their life while providing an option to add their closest friends and share entries that mean most to them.
+Wi-Fi and enabling Javascript is required to get the best experience from the web application.

 ## Contributors:
 - Buensalida, Matthew